C-essential surfaces in (3-manifold, graph) pairs: Untelescoping and Essential Surfaces

 \textbf{Case 3c:} One endpoint of $e$ is on $F$ and one endpoint of $e$ is on $\boundary M$.

 We may assume that the hypotheses of cases (3a) and (3b) do not apply.
 Let $e_1, \hdots, e_n$ be the union of edges of $T \cap C_F$ with one endpoint on $F$, one endpoint on $\boundary M$, and which are disjoint from $H_{C_F}$.
 Perform a slight isotopy of each of them to convert $T$ into a graph $T'$ and each edge $e_i$ into $e'_i$ so that each $e'_i$ is a removable edge of $T'$ as in Lemma \ref{lem: creating removable edges}.
 Let $H'_{C_F}$ be the new $\Gamma$-Heegaard surface and notice that $H'_{C_F}$ is, in fact, a Heegaard surface for $C_F$.
 Since $F$ is not parallel to $H_{C_F}$, by Theorem \ref{thm:HSofCompBodies2} one of the following occurs: \begin{itemize} \item $H'_{C_F}$ has a generalized stabilization and if this is a boundary stabilization, it is along a component of $\bdd M$; \item $H'_{C_F}$ is perturbed; or \item $T \cap C_F$ has a removable path with both endpoints in $\boundary M$. \end{itemize} Notice that if the last option occurs the removable path is not equal to any of the $e'_i$ since each of those edges has one endpoint on $F$.
-By Lemma \ref{lem: creating removable edges} one of the following occurs: \begin{itemize} \item $H_{C_F}$ has a generalized stabilization and if this is a boundary stabilization, it is along a component of $\bdd M$; \item $H_{C_F}$ is perturbed; or \item $T \cap C_F$ has a removable path disjoint from $F$. \end{itemize} By Lemma \ref{lem: stabilization 2}, either $H$ contains a generalized stabilization, or $H$ is perturbed, or $T$ contains a removable path. \end{proof}
+By Lemma \ref{lem: creating removable edges} one of the following occurs: \begin{itemize} \item $H_{C_F}$ has a generalized stabilization and if this is a boundary stabilization, it is along a component of $\bdd M$; \item $H_{C_F}$ is perturbed; or \item $T \cap C_F$ has a removable path disjoint from $F$. \end{itemize} All of these are conclusions for the theorem at hand. \end{proof}